ui-lisalisa/learnflexbox/README.md

 ## Contributing

-Take a look at the [Contributing guide](https://github.com/hi-matbub/flexbox/blob/master/CONTRIBUTING.md).
+If you want to get involved take a look at the [Contributing guide](https://github.com/hi-matbub/flexbox/blob/master/CONTRIBUTING.md).